-While it has been observed that "Flexibility has been inherent in the very design of the legal set of rules which governs CFSP/CSDP",11 the present contribution aims to assess how the Union has attempted to overcome the tension between the ambition to create a common foreign policy as a clear Union policy, and the need to pragmatically accept the fact that not all member States are always onboard (and that third states sometimes are).
-The notion of 'EU membership' that is central to this project will thus be approached from two different angles: 1. to what extent does EU membership entail the demand that all Member States agree to and implement CFSP decisions; and 2. to what extent is it legally possible for third states to participate in CFSP?
+While it has been observed that "Flexibility has been inherent in the very design of the legal set of rules which governs CFSP/CSDP",13 the present contribution aims to assess how the Union has attempted to overcome the tension between the ambition to create a common foreign policy as a clear Union policy, and the need to pragmatically accept the fact that not all Member States are always onboard (and that third states sometimes are).
+The focus on CFSP as a Union policy implies that we leave out initiatives that are developed outside the Union's framework, such as the 'European Intervention Initiative' that was initiated by French President Emmanuel Macron in 2017.14 The notion of 'EU membership' will thus be approached from two different angles: 1. to what extent does EU membership entail the demand that all Member States agree to and implement CFSP decisions; and 2. to what extent is it legally possible for third states to participate in CFSP?